Tanay0101/On-Off-Trigger-Word-Detection/README.md

 # On-Off-Trigger-Word-Detection
 The model detects on and off (trigger words) in a given sound sample.
 The model is trained Google's command words dataset.
-Please use the Test file to check out the model.
+Please see the video to see the working of model.